Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - "The 4-H’ers’ exhibits filled the entire display hall.”

-When writing for broad audiences, both “4-H members” and “4-H’ers” can be used; however, always ensure the term is written in its correct and complete form.
+When writing for broad audiences, either “4-H members” or “4-H’ers” may be used, provided the term is written correctly and completely.

 Referring to the NC 4-H Program

-In some situations—such as headlines, graphics, or communication where the audience already understands the reference—NC 4-H may be used on first mention when appropriate, like for the title of this section.
-When using the abbreviation, do not use periods between the N and the C.
+- In some situations—such as headlines, graphics, or communication where the audience already understands the reference—“NC 4-H” may also be acceptable on first mention.

 Examples:

-- First reference: “North Carolina 4-H is the state’s largest youth development organization.”
+- 1st Reference: “North Carolina 4-H is the state’s largest youth development organization.”

-- Subsequent reference: “NC 4-H offers programs in every county.”
+- 2nd Reference: “NC 4-H offers programs in every county.”

 Referring to District 4-H Programs

-North Carolina 4-H is organized into the five N.C.
-Cooperative Extension districts, and district names should always match the official Extension district names.
+North Carolina 4-H is organized into the five North Carolina Cooperative Extension districts.
+District names should always match the official Extension district names.

 Examples: